joewardperalta/full-stack-wiki/notes/html/01-introduction.md

 Many hosting services like GitHub Pages, Netlify, Vercel, and cPanel require an `index.html` file in the root folder to display the site.

-If the uploaded files doesn't contain `index.html`, the server may show a directory listings (all files and folders) or even an error page.
+If the uploaded files don't contain `index.html`, the server may show a directory listings (all files and folders) or even an error page.

 #### 4. Subdirectory Default Pages